SixSq/old.sixsq.github.com/_posts/2013-09-24-blog-slipstream-cloud-connector-development.md

 ### Configuring the Connector

 The connector is now ready to be configured by providing the values to the corresponding parameters.
-The parameters now available are the ones define in `ExampleSystemConfigurationParametersFactory.java`.
+The parameters now available are the ones defined in `ExampleSystemConfigurationParametersFactory.java`.

 Please note the following regarding `URL with the cloud client specific connector`